Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Set-AzPrivateDnsVirtualNetworkLink.md

 ### -Link
 Specifies the virtual network link to delete.
-The **PrivateDnsLink** object passed can also be passed via the pipeline.
+The **PSPrivateDnsLink** object passed can also be passed via the pipeline.
 Alternatively, you can specify the link to delete by using the *Name* *ZoneName* and *ResourceGroupName* parameters.

 ```yaml